Forest Recreation Ground: History

 The name "Forest" derives comes from the Middle Ages when the land that is now a recreation ground was part of the Sherwood Forest that once extended from the city of Nottingham to the north of Nottinghamshire.
 The site was the southernmost part of Sherwood Forest and was part of the open area known formerly as "The Lings" which, largely covered by gorse and scrub, extended into the parishes of Lenton, Radford and Basford.

-The site of the Forest was one of the original areas to be protected in perpetuity by the 1845 Nottingham Inclosure Act, which set aside some 80 acre of Sherwood Forest for public recreational use.
+The site of the Forest was one of the original areas to be protected in perpetuity by the St. Mary's Nottingham Inclosure Act 1845 (8 & 9 Vict. c.
+7 Pr.), which set aside some 80 acre of Sherwood Forest for public recreational use.
 In commemoration, the Mayor of Nottingham planted the "Inclosure Oak" which can still be seen at the Mansfield Road entrance to the Forest.
 Joseph Paxton, a leading gardener and architect of the nineteenth century, was responsible for the criss-cross formation of walkways.

 For over 300 years the Forest has been home to sport, including horse racing, cricket and football.
 It was home to Nottingham Racecourse by 1773, and it remained there until it moved to its current location at Colwick, south east of Nottingham, at the end of the 19th century.
 Nottingham Forest Football Club first played their games on the Forest after their formation in 1865, hence the club's name.

 Standing at the Mansfield Road entrance is Forest Lodge, built in 1857.
 This Grade II listed building was originally used as a Police or Keeper's Lodge and a police cell can still be seen at basement level.
 A red granite monument stands at the Monument Gate on Forest Road East, commemorating the fallen of the Boer War.

 By comparison with its sporting heritage, the use of the Forest for the city's traditional Goose Fair is relatively recent.
 The fair has existed since at least 1541, but it only moved to the Forest in 1928, from its previous long term home in the city's Old Market Square.